coffee2code/hide-broken-shortcodes/readme.txt

 == Changelog ==

 = () =
+* New: Add unit tests for square brackets in HTML comments
 * New: Add GitHub link to readme
 * Change: Minor whitespace tweaks to unit test bootstrap
 * Change: Rename readme.txt section from 'Filters' to 'Hooks'